ksr4innovation/springcloudcustomzuulfitler/README.txt

 According to the sample, our class needs to extend the ZuulFilter class.
-This is the base class for every Zuul filters we want to create.
  ZuulFilter is an abstract class and we need to implement the following methods:
 • filterType() should return one of the following values:
 • "pre" filters are used to set up data in the RequestContext to be used by route filters.
 • "route" filters are run after pre filters and are used to make requests to other services.